Victoria's Secret: Management structure

 At 'Victoria's Secret Stores', Howard Gross was promoted to president of the division in 1985.
 Grace Nichols succeeded Gross and led the division from 1991 through 2007.
 Victoria's Secret Stores was helmed by Lori Greely from 2007 until 2013.

 Cynthia Fedus-Fields served as president and CEO and oversaw the Victoria's Secret Direct business, including its catalog, from the mid-1980s until 2000.
 She was succeeded in May 2000 by Sharen Jester Turney as chief executive of the division.
 Turney stepped down in 2016 and was succeeded by Jan Singer as CEO of Victoria's Secret Direct from 2016 to 2018.
 John Mehas was appointed CEO starting in 2019.
 He was replaced by Martin Waters in November 2020.

 Hired by L Brands in 1998, Robin Burns was CEO of Victoria's Secret Beauty until 2004.
 Burns was succeeded in August 2004 by Jill Granoff, COO, and Sherry Baker, president.
 In May 2006, Christine Beauchamp was named president and CEO of Victoria's Secret Beauty.
 Shashi Batra was appointed president of the division in 2009.
 In November 2012 Susie Coulter became president of Victoria's Secret Beauty.
 Greg Unis was hired to serve as CEO of the beauty division in 2016.

+In 2025, BBRC International, a major Victoria's Secret shareholder led by Brett Blundy, sought board changes and launched a proxy contest against certain directors.
+At the company's 2026 annual meeting, shareholders reelected all board nominees, including chair Donna James, despite BBRC's campaign.